susam/devil/README.md

 other sane person does?
 Or if it is so important to avoid modifier keys, why not use something like God mode?

-Well, this minor mode began as a tiny little experiment just for fun.
+Well, this minor mode began as a fun little tiny experiment.
 From the outset, it was clear that using something as crucial as the comma for specifying the modifier key is asking for trouble.
 However, I still wanted to see how far I could go with it.
 It turned out that in a matter of days, I was using it full-time for all of my Emacs usage.

 This experiment was partly motivated by Macbook keyboards which do not have a right <kbd>ctrl</kbd> key.
 Being a touch-typist myself, I found